 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires our directors, executive officers and beneficial owners of greater than ten percent of our common stock to file reports of holdings and transactions in Liquidity Services' common stock with the SEC.
-Based solely on these records, we believe that in fiscal 2013 all persons satisfied these filing requirements on a timely basis, except that, unless otherwise noted, each of the following individuals filed a single Form 4 late.
-The names of the individual and the number of transactions that were not timely filed are as follows: William P. Angrick, III (4); and James M. Rallo (4).
-In addition, the following individuals filed single amendments to a Form 4: Thomas B. Burton (4); G. Cayce Roy (4); James M. Rallo (4); and James E. Williams (4).
+Based solely on these records, we believe that in fiscal 2016 all persons satisfied these filing requirements on a timely basis, except that each of the following individuals filed a single Form 4 late in connection with certain grants of incentive stock options and/or restricted stock: William P. Angrick, III, Leoncio S. Casusol, Jorge A. Celaya, Kathryn A. Domino, Gardner H. Dudley, James M. Rallo, Michael E. Sweeney and James E. Williams.